Be sure to watch the video above all the way through FIRST and then read the article below to the end. Take your time.

 Don’t try to punish your spouse for leaving you by hurting him or her through your children.

-Not only is that a cruel thing to do, but your spouse will likely feel deep hurt from your actions and will feel validated by their decision to leave you in addition to any lingering feelings of love, closeness, and warmth likely being harmed or destroyed.
+Not only is that a cruel thing to do, but your spouse will likely feel deep hurt from your actions and will feel validated by their decision to leave you in addition to any lingering feelings of love, closeness, and warmth likely being obliterated.

 Limit contact to matters related to the children.